jamil7794/Window-Shopper-by-Devlopes/README.md

 # Window-Shopper-by-Devlopes
 # Febb 23 2018, 2:29 AM: Started the project ny creating an icon and managing the textfield.
 Created a class for textfield that'd set attributes.
 Placeholders are implented with NSAttributes. we used color literal, opacity, text color.
 Placeholder is the string that should be replaced when we input a text
+# Febb 24 2018, 5:55 PM: Implemented a UIButton in the IOS keyboard.
+Set Background, color, and title.
+Used a function inputAccessoryView: It's a function that makes the IOS keyboard appear with the calculate button.
+In addTarget we used a #selector as action: #selector should be an objective-c implementation, SO later when we call a function, The function should be an Objective-C function.